 And yes … I started my coffee site at the beginning of the year.

 It made sense for me, and I think it will for you too!

 Do you have any questions about getting started with a Money-Making Website?
-Share in the comments below so we can get you the answers.
+Share in the comments so we can get you the answers.